Real Work for Real People

 Goodwill is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).

-Goodwill Omaha’s president and chief operating officer, Tobi Mathouser, is a trustee of the Business Ethics Alliance®, which promotes an environment where the discussion and practice of ethics are encouraged and expected in our community.
+Goodwill Omaha’s president and CEO, Tobi Mathouser, is a trustee of the Business Ethics Alliance®, which promotes an environment where the discussion and practice of ethics are encouraged and expected in our community.
 The Business Ethics Alliance aims to establish Omaha as the center of business ethics excellence and has a unique opportunity to make a measured, positive difference in the greater Omaha business community, as well as to serve as a model for ethical cities around the world.

 * Goodwill’s YouthBuild program is funded in part by the U.S. Department of Labor in the amount of $895,437, or 75% of total program costs.
 Goodwill and other non-federal support funds $223,859, or 25% of program costs.